steveklabnik/rust_for_rubyists/book/chapter-09.rst

 Let's build monsters!
 ---------------------

-Before we build some monsters, let's look at the right way to implement them.
+Before we build some monsters, let's look at the Right Way to implement them.
 We can do this with Traits, but that's the next chapter.

 .. _DwemthysArray: http://mislav.uniqpath.com/poignant-guide/dwemthy/